 Gatling Executor

-Gatling is load testing tool which most famous as choice for testing of HTTP servers.
+Gatling is a load testing tool which is most famous as a choice for the testing of HTTP servers.

-In Taurus you have two way for run it: with native gatling script or with usual Taurus features: requests, iterations, etc. In last case scala script will be generated automatically.
+In Taurus, you have two ways how to run it: Either with a native gatling script, or with the usual Taurus features: requests, iterations, etc. In the latter case, a scala script is generated automatically.

 Run Gatling Tool